ziaadini/nuxt-perfect-cache/README.md

-# nuxt-perfect-cache
-solution for the server side page and api caching

 ## usage

 ```
 npm i nuxt-perfect-cache
 ```
-first off all config redis to your machine if you are using ubuntu there is a good video here is the link: https://www.youtube.com/watch?v=gNPgaBugCWk
+first of all config redis to your machine if you are using ubuntu there is a good video here is the link: https://www.youtube.com/watch?v=gNPgaBugCWk
 ```javascript